FurukuOnTour/nlpsys-project-legalnlp/README.md

 # Legal NLP: Predicting Decisions of Tort Cases in The Supreme Court of Thailand

 ## Introduction
   Due to high cost of consulting legal experts and prolonged court proceedings, it is difficult for common people to access useful legal information for each of their own cases.
 Therefore, we have developed our court judgement prediction model in order that anyone can use this as an assistance to make decisions before starting any court proceedings.
 This will hopefully lower court's workload so that the court can put their effort into more complex cases.

-  According to The 2019-2021 Statistical Report of the Court of Justice of Thailand, torts are one among top 5 causes of action in new cases in The Supreme Court of Thailand, so in this research, we use the legal text of tort cases judged and published by The Supreme Court of Thailand.
+  According to The 2019-2021 Statistical Report of the Court of Justice of Thailand, torts are the one among top 5 causes of action in new cases in The Supreme Court of Thailand, so in this research, we use the legal text of tort cases judged and published by The Supreme Court of Thailand.

   Predicting Brazilian Court Decisions (Lage-Freitas et al., 2022) used various machine learning algorithms, e.g. LSTM, GRU, BiLSTM, CNN, XGBoost, SVM, Random Forest, BERT-Imbau (BERT model pretrained with Brazilian Portuguese text), etc., to predict cases from a Brazilian court into 3 labels: “yes”, for fully favourable decisions; “partial”, for partially favourable decisions; “no”, when the appeal was denied.
 Due to the size of the dataset (4,043 cases), the deep learning models, i.e., LSTM, GRU, BiLSTM, and CNN, were outperformed by classic machine learning models.
 However, only BERT-imbau is an exception with an F1 score of 73.4%.
 When the labels decreased into 2 labels: "yes" and "no", XGBoost outperformed most models with an F1 score of 80.2%.